ibecav/ibecav.github.io/_posts/2019-04-18-ancova_example.md

 are trivial steps that will hopefully make things clearer.

 So imagine that you’re shopping for a diamond.
-You’d like to get the possible value for the money you spend but you have very little knowledge about what influences the price you pay versus the value you get.
+You’d like to get the best possible value for the money you spend but you have very little knowledge about what influences the price you pay versus the value you get.
 The sales people speak about various things that influence the price such as “cut” and “clarity” and “color” and “carats”.
 You don’t have a lot to spend so you’re going to limit yourself to something modest but you’d like to know you got good value for what you paid.
-Enter the `diamond` dataset from `ggplot2` if you have library available you can get a terse description with `?diamonds`.
+Enter the `diamonds` dataset from `ggplot2` if you have library available you can get a terse description with `?diamonds`.

 Let’s say for the sake of argument you’d like to know more about how